 The most valuable and rare large Morganites are actually too big to be worn as an engagement ring unless you have a personal trainer for your finger.

 Although Morganite is available widely today, it is still seen as a rare and coveted stone due to the fact that it was discovered and introduced by Tiffany’s.

 Caring for and cleaning a morganite ring

-Taking care of your Morganite engagement ring is fairly easy as the stone has a higher hardness than it’s brother, Emerald.
+Taking care of your Morganite engagement ring will be fairly easy as the stone has a higher hardness than it’s brother, Emerald.
 More durable, but not indestructible, treat your Morganite with care and it will sparkle for the rest of your life.

-To keep your ring clean, use a toothbrush with soft bristles and warm soapy water to clean the stone.
-Most jewelers will clean your ring free of charge, so make a trip into a jewelry store and ogle the beauties while you wait.
+To keep your ring clean, use a toothbrush with soft bristles and warm soapy water to clean your stone.
+Most jewelers will clean your ring for you free of charge, so make a trip into a jewelry store and ogle the beauties while you wait.

 What gold color band goes with Morganite?

 Morganite’s versatile colors mean that depending on the colder or warmer tone, it may be better paired with white or yellow gold.
 Yet, our absolute favorite gold color is perfect with ANY Morganite.